imhmede/DFS-DirectedGraph/README.md

 # Depth-first search in directed graphs

-This repository contains a sample Java program that demonstrates how to perform Depth-first search (DFS) in directed graphs.
-The program is constructed using multiple Java files and is automated using an Ant script.
+This a sample Java program that demonstrates how to perform Depth-first search (DFS) in directed graphs.
+The program is constructed using multiple Java files, and the program compilation and execution are automated using an Ant script.

 ## Files